express-rate-limit/express-slow-down/README.md

 - **store**: The storage to use when persisting rate limit attempts.
 By default, the [MemoryStore](lib/memory-store.js) is used.

-The `delayAfter` and `delayMs` options were written for human-facing pages such as login and password reset forms.
-For public APIs, setting these to `0` (disabled) and relying on only `windowMs` and `max` for rate-limiting usually makes the most sense.

 ## License

 MIT © [Nathan Friedly](http://nfriedly.com/)